 After 2 years of full-timing, driving over 20,000 miles across 40+ states, we decided to upgrade our RV suspension.
-Marc began considering this in the fall of 2015, exploring the many options available and finally, after reading an article in Motorhome Magazine about an ‘airless airbags’ solution called Sumo Springs, got even more excited about improving the way our gas coach rides and handles.
+Marc began considering this in the fall of 2015.
+He explored the many options available.
+Finally, after reading an article in Motorhome Magazine about an ‘airless airbags’ solution called Sumo Springs, he got even more excited about improving the way our gas coach rides and handles.

-If you’re more of a reader, then you’ll get the general gist by reading this article, but if you want more detail or simply prefer video content, then jump right over to watch the video.
-In it, Marc shares his thoughts and research on the various suspension upgrade options, why we chose SumoSprings and our experience driving our coach both BEFORE and AFTER the install.
-If you want to to upgrade the ride and handling of your RV or truck (when towing), grappling with the decision of whether to buy a Gas or Diesel coach, or are burning with questions like: What is involved?
+If you’re more of a reader, then you’ll get the general gist by reading this article.
+But if you want more detail or simply prefer video content, then jump right over to watch the video.
+Marc shares his thoughts and research on the various suspension upgrade options.
+It also explains why we chose SumoSprings and our experience driving our coach both BEFORE and AFTER the install.
+If you want to upgrade the ride and handling of your RV or truck.
+Or if you are grappling with the decision of whether to buy a Gas or Diesel coach, then this video (and article) are definitely for you..We help answer your burning with questions.
+What is involved?
 What do they cost?
 Do they really work?
-Are they worth it? then this video (and article) are definitely for you.
+Are they worth it?

 We hope that by sharing our experience it will help provide some insight and answers to others on the journey.
-We filmed this video while driving across I-70 WB in Kansas, so please forgive the road noise hum.
+Please forgive the road hum, as we filmed this video while driving across I-70 WB in Kansas.

 Why Upgrade the Suspension?

 While we remain extremely happy with our gas coach, there have been a number of times that we both (Marc especially, being the primary driver) wished the handling was more solid and stable with less swaying, especially when entering and exiting driveways, off-camber surfaces, rough roads and in windy conditions.
-While Marc has never experienced ‘white knuckle driving’ we know plenty of fellow RVers who have, so we figured if we could find a way to improve the suspension without breaking the bank, then it would be money well spent.
+Though Marc has never experienced ‘white knuckle driving’ we know plenty of fellow RVers who have.
+So we figured if we could find a way to improve the suspension without breaking the bank, then it would be money well spent.

 It’s a subject of interest for many gas coach owners and future owners.
-Suspension upgrades make a lot of sense for high profile and heavy load vehicles – such as RVs and trucks that tow 5th wheels and trailers – as they are designed to enhance load carrying ability, stabilize sway and improve overall driver control and comfort.
+Suspension upgrades make a lot of sense for high profile and heavy load vehicles.
+RVs and trucks that tow 5th wheels and trailers definitely qualify.
+Suspension upgrades are designed to enhance load carrying ability, stabilize sway and improve overall driver control and comfort.

 What are the Options?

-There are many different solutions to choose from when upgrading your RV/truck suspension – sway bars, track bars, steering stabilizers, shock absorbers and torsion bars to name a few of the most popular.
-You could literally go down the rabbit hole of suspension research for hours, days or weeks on end, investigating the pros and cons of each, but we kept our research focused on finding affordable solutions that came highly reviewed by other gas RV owners with coaches built on the same Ford F53 chassis that we have.
+There are many different solutions to choose from when upgrading your RV/truck suspension.
+Sway bars, track bars, steering stabilizers, shock absorbers and torsion bars are a few of the most popular.
+You could literally go down the rabbit hole of suspension research for hours, days or weeks on end, investigating the pros and cons of each.
+But we kept our research focused on finding affordable solutions that came highly reviewed by other gas RV owners with coaches built on the same Ford F53 chassis that we have.

-After scouring RV and Tiffin owner forums and speaking to other RVers during our travels, we found that everyone has their own opinions on what is ‘the best’ solution, but it seemed that no matter which way we went, we would end up with a better outcome than what we currently have.
+After scouring RV and Tiffin owner forums and speaking to other RVers during our travels, we found that everyone has their own opinions on what is ‘the best’ solution.
+Regardless, it seemed that no matter which way we went, we would end up with a better outcome than what we currently have.